shayypy/guilded.py/README.md

 from guilded.ext import commands

 bot = commands.Bot(command_prefix='!')
-# If you're using a userbot, you would use UserbotBot() instead.

 @bot.command()
 async def ping(ctx):
     await ctx.send('pong!')

 bot.run('token')
-# If you're using a userbot, you would use an email & password instead of an access token.
 ```

 For more examples, see the examples directory in this repository.